ivonunes/plumekit/docs/mailer.md

 | Throws on failure | no | yes (`MailError`) | no (shim logs) |
 | Config | none | `SMTP_*`, `MAIL_FROM` | `MAIL_API_URL`, `MAIL_API_KEY` |

-The `EmailMessage` you build and the `mailer.send(...)` you call are identical across all three; only the selected adapter differs.
+The `EmailMessage` you build and the `mailer.send(...)` you call are identical on every target; only the selected adapter differs.
+On AWS Lambda the mailer is backed by SES; see [Deploying to AWS Lambda](aws.md).